 Step 7 – Clean, vacuum and disinfect all surfaces within room

-Call a professional, experienced mould remediation company if the mould is:
+Call a professional mould and mildew remover if the mould is:

 - Caused by water that could be contaminated

 - Spans an area greater than 10 square metres